akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 `startTimerWithFixedDelay`.

-The deprecated `schedule` method had the same semantics as `scheduleAtFixedRate`, but since that can result in bursts of scheduled tasks or messages after long garbage collection pauses and in worst case cause undesired load on the system `scheduleWithFixedDelay` is often preferred.
+The deprecated `schedule` method had the same semantics as `scheduleAtFixedRate`, but since that can result in bursts of scheduled tasks or messages after long garbage collection pauses and in the worst case cause undesired load on the system `scheduleWithFixedDelay` is often preferred.

 For the same reason the following methods have also been deprecated: